JoaoAlvaroFerreira/PuyoPuyo/README.md

 There is an intended delay and event flush after each scene change in the game, so that players don't accidentally skip scenes (skipping the How to Play instructions, for example).

-The choice to take care of all of the game logic in one Game class instead of sub-dividing the elements into a class for Block, Piece, Board, etc. was done in service of simplicity.
-Given that a hypothetical Block or Piece class would have nearly no member functions of its own outside of getters and setters, I thought defining them as structs would make the code and overall development more straight-forward.
-This was done taking into account the small scope of the project and short timeframe.